Mechanical-Advantage/AdvantageScope/docs/docs/more-features/advantagescope-lite.md

 ## Installation & Assets

 AdvantageScope Lite can be installed and updated by downloading the "SystemCore" version of AdvantageScope from the GitHub releases page.
+Select the "Add Package" card on the SystemCore web interface to upload the package to the robot.

 Asset files (e.g. field/robot models) can be uploaded by choosing "File" > "Upload Asset".
 The selected file can either be a zip file for an individual asset, or a zip file containing a multiple asset zip files.
 See the [custom assets](/more-features/custom-assets/) page for more information on asset formats.